Rishi-kalasariya/Multithreaded-Web-server-with-LRU-cache/README.md

 - Cache (LRU algorithm is used in it)

 ##### Limitations ​
-- If a URL opens multiple clients itself, then our cache will store each client’s response as a separate element in the linked list.
-So, during retrieval from the cache, only a chunk of response will be send and the website will not open
 - Fixed size of cache element, so big websites may not be stored in cache.

-# Note:
-- This code can only be run in Linux Machine.
-Please disable your browser cache.